autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 }
 ```

+> _Once more, feel free to change this query to use variables insted of "hardcoded" arguments? ;)_

 Now imagine that in your workflow, the resulting elements are referred simply as Walls as they are from the Walls category.

 Using **Aliases** you can change the elements field name to anything that you need.